How to Dehydrate Olives – Dehydrating Olives, A Step-by-Step Guide

 Step 2.
 Preparing the Dehydrator for Dehydrating Olives

-For our dehydrated olives, we are using the Nesco Clean-A-Screen removable mesh screen inserts for sticky fruits and small food items such as these olive slices that we are dehydrating today.
+For today’s dehydrator project, we are using the Nesco Clean-A-Screen removable mesh screen inserts for sticky fruits and small food items that we are dehydrating today.
 They have over 2500 customer reviews with an average rating of 4.7 stars out of 5, which is evidence of a great product.
 Check out other Nesco food dehydrator products here.

 Nesco clean-a-screen | best foods to dehydrate for long term storage | dehydrating food for long term storage | dehydrated food recipes for long term storage | dehydrating meals for long term storage | food dehydrator for long term storage | making dehydrated meals for camping | homemade dehydrated meal recipes | make your own dehydrated camping food | homemade dehydrated camping meals | homemade dehydrated backpacking meals